Fill out CDSS forms

 Frequently Asked Questions

 CDSS forms are official documents issued by the California Department of Social Services to regulate and monitor community care facilities.
-They are designed to ensure that providers comply with state laws regarding child safety, health standards, and administrative transparency.
+They are used to ensure compliance with state health and safety standards for child care centers, family child care homes, and other residential care facilities.

-The LIC 309 must be updated and submitted to the Licensing Agency whenever there is a change in the legal or management structure of a facility.
-This includes changes to corporate officers, directors, or any owners holding a 10% or more interest in the organization.
+The LIC 309 must be updated and submitted to the Licensing Agency whenever there are changes in the legal or management structure of the licensee.
+This includes changes to corporate officers, directors, managers, or any owners with a 10% or more interest in the entity.

-A standard packet usually includes forms for emergency identification (LIC 700), consent for emergency medical treatment (LIC 627), and immunization records (CDPH 286).
-It also contains parent notifications regarding rights and liability insurance disclosures to ensure full regulatory compliance.
+A standard packet usually includes emergency medical consent forms, identification and emergency contact information, and immunization records.
+It also contains parent rights notices, liability insurance disclosures, and individual infant sleeping plans to ensure full regulatory compliance.

-Most administrative forms should be submitted to the local Community Care Licensing Division (CCLD) regional office that oversees your facility.
-However, many child-specific forms, such as the individual infant sleeping plan, are intended to be kept on-site in the child's permanent file for inspection purposes.
+Administrative forms like the LIC 309 are typically submitted to your local Community Care Licensing Division (CCLD) regional office.
+Many of the child-specific forms, however, are intended to be kept on-site in the child’s file for review during facility inspections.

 Glossary